guiperry/Agentic-Engine/docs/full_implementation_plan.md

 5. **Iterative Testing**: Test each feature as it's implemented
 6. **User Feedback**: Gather feedback and iterate
 7. **Research Priority Components**: Focus on Data Engineering and A2A Protocol research early
-8. **Infrastructure Planning**: Set up Kafka, Redis, and monitoring tools
+8. **Infrastructure Planning**: Set up Kafka, Chromem-go, and monitoring tools
 9. **Integration Strategy**: Develop plan for integrating agent system with data engineering and A2A protocol

 ---